Brain haemorrhage survivor runs eight marathons in eight days for The Brain Charity

 “It seemed only right I use my fitness to help others who haven’t been as lucky as I was – and that is why I am supporting The Brain Charity.”

-He will begin his trek on September 4th, running the 79-mile Yorkshire Wolds Way and the 110-mile Cleveland Way from Hessle in East Yorkshire to Helmsley in North Yorkshire to raise nearly £350 for The Brain Charity.
+Neil began his trek on September 4th, running the 79-mile Yorkshire Wolds Way and the 110-mile Cleveland Way from Hessle in East Yorkshire to Helmsley in North Yorkshire to raise nearly £350 for The Brain Charity.